RS Ranger Build Guide

 Spinnaker Repair Tape

-Apply sail tape both sides of leading edge, stretching sail while taping.
-Trim to leave 5mm double thickness.
+Apply sail tape to both sides of the leading edge stretching the sail while taping.

 -